Keep your home warm and safe this winter, by taking steps to protect it from common damage caused by tough weather.

-It’s inevitable that there will be at least one or two periods of very cold weather every year, and freezing conditions can bring with them not just increased heating bills but also the risk of damage to pipes.
+It’s inevitable that there will be at least one or two periods of very cold weather every year, leading not only to increased heating bills, but also the risk of damage to pipes.
 Here’s how to prepare:

 - Lag outside pipes to prevent them freezing and then bursting in the cold.

 - Leave the heating on low if you're going to spend time away from home.
 At least 15°C will help stop internal pipes freezing.
 If you have a water tank in the loft, leave the hatch open to let heat in there too.

 - Make sure you know where the stop cock is in case you do suffer a leak.

 Weather the storm

 Winter weather means a greater likelihood of high winds, storms and of course snow, all of which can take their toll on your home.
 In late autumn or early winter, it is worth taking a few steps while the sun is still shining that may help prevent damage:

 - Check your roof for missing slates, not forgetting felt on sheds and garages – if necessary call in the experts rather than attempt to inspect high roofs yourself.

 - Keep your gutters, gullies and drains, including downpipes, clear of autumn leaves.

 - Cut back low-hanging tree branches which could be brought down by strong winds or heavy snow.

 Keep burglars at bay

 The long winter nights provide extra cover for burglars.
 Make their lives more difficult by: